 e.
 Possession of drug paraphernalia that has been used.

-The Monterey Institute believes that alcohol and other drug-related problems affect our entire community and that each of us has a responsibility to help safeguard the community health by respecting Institute policy and intervening in situations of abuse.
-Any member of the Institute community having knowledge of an individual on campus who is abusing alcohol or in possession of or using illegal drugs is urged to encourage the individual to seek counseling and/or medical assistance.
-All members of the community are also expected to help protect the community health by informing appropriate Institute staff members of instances of drug distribution and/or sales.
+The Middlebury Institute believes that alcohol and other drug-related problems affect our entire community and that each of us has a responsibility to help safeguard the community health by respecting Middlebury Institute policy and intervening in situations of abuse.
+Any member of the Middlebury Institute community having knowledge of an individual on campus who is abusing alcohol or in possession of or using illegal drugs is urged to encourage the individual to seek counseling and/or medical assistance.
+All members of the community are also expected to help protect the community health by informing appropriate Middlebury Institute staff members of instances of drug distribution and/or sales.

-Involvement with or dependency upon drugs or excessive or illegal use of alcohol will be viewed by the Institute as a health concern, as well as a disciplinary matter.
+Involvement with or dependency upon drugs or excessive or illegal use of alcohol will be viewed by the Middlebury Institute as a health concern, as well as a disciplinary matter.

 For information specific to state and federal laws governing the use, possession, and distribution of drugs and alcohol, please refer to the following "Drugs and Alcohol: Policies, Laws, and Resources” document.